 February is the coldest month in most places across Canada, but this fact is compensated by plenty of winter festivals to keep people busy.
-Some provinces celebrate a public holiday in February - Family Day.
+Some provinces celebrate a public holiday in February called Family Day.

 Lots of travel bargains are available, however prices go up a bit during the university winter break, which occurs at the end of the month.